 Ballast Water: Special concerns have been developed for the handling of ballast water, in order to avoid any disturbances to the sensitive ecosystem of the sea.

 Anti-fouling Paints: All vessels have their hulls painted with tin free paints, which are non-toxic, in order to avoid the release of harmful agents into the sea.

 Ship and Engine Design

-At Superfast Ferries, technology is the mean to improve environmental protection.
-During the past years, through implementation of improvements in design, excellent levels of engine performance have been achieved, resulting in less fuel consumption, less exhaust of physical resources and sequentially less emissions.
+At Superfast Ferries, technology is meant to improve environmental protection.
+During the past years, through the implementation of improvements in design, excellent levels of engine performance have been achieved, resulting in less fuel consumption, less exhaust of physical resources and sequentially fewer emissions.